Azure/ResourceModules/docs/wiki/Contribution guide - Validate module on scale.md

-Use this script to test a branch across multiple modules using the CI environment.
-As the script will trigger the pipelines as you would in the CI environment, both static & deployment tests are executed.
+Use this script to tests multiple modules with a given branch, using the CI environment.
+The script will start the pipelines in the CI environment causing both static & deployment tests to run.

 ---